YaBoiHunta/Portfolitesting/README.md

 ## Site

 I need to find a host or something.
+Or atleast get a domain i guess?

+money ?$$?$??

 ## About

-Duh
+Okay, i think i figured out how to keep thing in sync with git, or atleast understanding the basics of it.